Salmon Patties Recipe [Video]

 • Drain and reserve liquid from canned salmon.

-• Next, add to it the rest of the ingredients, and mix them together using your hands.
+• Next, add the rest of the ingredients, and mix them together using your hands.

 • Use an ice cream scoop for portioning so each patty is about the same size.